JensMou/mou-the-dev/README.md

+# Description
-#Mou the dev is a portfolio and personal page
+This is a personal page for Jens Mouridtsen

+# Stack
+The techstack includes next.js, tailwind